 because truth be told when it is your time, it is your time.

-It is kind of scary when you think about it because neither you or I know when it will be our time to leave to go.
+It is kind of scary when you think about it because neither you or I know when it will be our time .
 It does blow my mind that we can have so many dreams for our lives but the only thing that is guaranteed to all of us is death.
-This is a universal truth that not even I am ready for because it is one heaven pill to swallow,.
+This is a universal truth that not even I am ready for because it is one heavy pill to swallow.

-Dying is a part of the circle of life because with every end comes a new beautiful beginning.
-Although it hurts like hell there is always something beautiful to be found on the other side of it.
+Dying is a part of the circle of life.
+With every end comes a new beautiful beginning.
+Although most new beginnings hurt like hell there is always something beautiful to be found on the other side of it.
 Transitioning is apart of life and at some point in life we all have to go through it.
-At one point in time, I used to think that death was a mistake like maybe God got it wrong.
-But I have been alive long enough to know that God makes no mistakes.
-There is a time to be born and there is a time to die and even in death, there is something for everyone to learn.

-For me, there was something different about the news of Kim Porters passing that really it made me stop and really reflect.
-I think I probably read every tribute for her on Instagram from her family and friends and the way they have spoken about her truly humbled me.
-I know when people die, everybody has something amazing to say about them.
-Reading those tributes it was clear to me that Kim had a profound impact on the lives that she touched.
-All of the tributes were so touching and some even brought me to tears.
+For me, there was something different about the news of Kim Porters passing that really made me stop and really reflect.
+I think I probably read every tribute for her on Instagram from her family and friends and the way they spoke about her truly humbled me.
+I know when people die, everybody has something amazing to say about them but reading those tributes it was clear to me that Kim had a profound impact on the lives that she touched.
+All of the tributes were so heart felt and some even brought me to tears.